 Her favourite pastimes include skijoring, hunting, and camping with her family.

 Tiffany was born and raised in Yellowknife and is of Inuit ancestry.
 She attended University of Alberta where she graduated with a degree in theatre.
 Tiffany travels the world acting and speaking about Inuit culture.
-You might recognize her from her band Quantum Tangle!
+You might recognize her from her Juno Award Winning band, Quantum Tangle!
 She is also a certified Paddle Canada Canoeing Instructor Trainer and a Kayak Instructor.
 Tiffany’s favourite pastimes include camping with her family.

 Devon is of Inuit ancestry and has lived in the North all his life.
 Growing up, he spent a great deal of time on the land hunting and camping with his parents, sometimes for several weeks at a time.
 Devon’s patience and determination have made him a skilled hunter, including with bow and arrow.
 Devon is an accomplished outdoors-man and guide.
 He is trained in wilderness survival and is a certified instructor in first aid, canoeing, and motor boat safety.